How to Handle Anxiety After A Miscarriage

 1.)
 Eat Right

-I strongly believe that eating right can help a majority of the problems that we suffer from, both physically and mentally.
+I strongly believe that healthy eating can help a majority of the problems that we suffer from, both physically and mentally.

 - Leafy greens for vitamins and fiber.